eProsima/WebSocket-SH/README.md

       if not specified otherwise.
 Users can implement their own encoding by implementing the [Encoding class](src/Encoding.hpp).

+## JSON encoding protocol

+In order to communicate with the *WebSocket System Handle* using the JSON encoding, the messages should follow a specific pattern.
+This pattern will be different depending on the paradigm used for the connection (*pub/sub* or *client/server*) and the communication purpose.

+Several fields can be used in those messages, but not all of them are mandatory.
+All of them will be described in this section, as well as in which cases they are optional:

+* `op`: The *Operation Code* is mandatory in every communication as it specifies the purpose of the message.
+This field can assume nine different values, which are the ones detailed below.
+  * `advertise`: It notifies that there is a new publisher that is going to publish messages on a specific topic.
+The fields that can be set for this operation are: `topic`, `type` and optionally the `id`.

+  * `unadvertise`: It states that a publisher is not going to publish any more messages on a specific topic.
+The fields that can be set for this operation are: `topic` and optionally the `id`.

+  * `publish`: It identifies a message that wants to be published over a specific topic.
+The fields that can be set for this operation are: `topic` and `msg`.

+  * `subscribe`: It notifies that a subscriber wants to receive the messages published under a specific topic.
+The fields that can be set for this operation are: `topic` and optionally the `id` and `type`.

+  * `unsubscribe`: It states that a subscriber doesn't want to receive messages from a specific topic anymore.
+The fields that can be set for this operation are: `topic` and optionally the `id`.

+  * `call_service`: It identifies a message request that wants to be published on a specific service.
+The fields that can be set for this operation are: `service`, `args` and optionally the `id`.

+  * `advertise_service`: It notifies that a new server is going to attend to the requests done on a specific service.
+The fields that can be set for this operation are: `request_type`, `reply_type` and `service`.

+  * `unadvertise_service`: It states that a server is not going to attend any more the requests done on a specific service.
+The fields that can be set for this operation are: `type` and `service`.

+  * `service_response`: It identifies a message reply that wants to be published as response to a specific request.The fields that can be set for this operation are: `service`, `values` and optionally the `id`.

+* `id`: Code that identifies the message.
+* `topic`: Name that identifies a specific topic.
+* `type`: Name of the type that wants to be used for publishing messages on a specific topic.
+* `request_type`: Name of the type that wants to be used for the service requests.
+* `reply_type`: Name of the type that wants to be used for the service responses.
+* `msg`: Message that is going to be published under a specific topic.
+* `service`: Name that identifies a specific service.
+* `args`: Message that is going to be published under a specific service as a request.
+* `values`: Message that is going to be published under a specific service as a response.
+* `result`: Value that states if the request has been successful.

 ## Examples

 There are several *Integration Service* examples using the *WebSocket System Handle* available